webgpu-native/webgpu-headers/doc/articles/Asynchronous Operations.md

 Waits on any WGPUFuture in the list of `futures` to complete for `timeoutNS` nanoseconds.
 Returns when at least one `WGPUFuture` is completed or `timeoutNS` elapses, whichever is first.
 If `timeoutNS` is zero, all `futures` are polled once, without blocking.

 - Returns @ref WGPUWaitStatus_Success if at least one `WGPUFuture` completes.
 Each future which _just_ completed has its respective callback fired.
-Each future which _is_ complete has its corresponding @ref WGPUFutureWaitInfo::completed is set to true.
+Each future which _is_ complete has its corresponding @ref WGPUFutureWaitInfo::completed set to true.
     - Note that the timeout applies only to the "wait" phase, and does not affect the callback firing phase.
 - Returns @ref WGPUWaitStatus_TimedOut if the timeout passed without any futures completing.
 - Returns @ref WGPUWaitStatus_Error if the call was invalid for any of the following reasons: